-Next, President Killeen introduced Dr. Kenneth A. Kriz, University to think through financial issues at the State level.
+Next, President Killeen introduced Dr. Kenneth A. Kriz, University Distinguished Professor in the Department of Public Administration at Springfield, who came to the university from Wichita State University.
+Dr. Kriz said he joined the faculty because he saw an opportunity to work with colleagues he has known for many years and to think through financial issues at the State level.
 He told the Board that he was raised in a small town in a working-class family as the son of a factory worker and stay-at-home mother.
 Dr. Kriz said he is proud of his work on legislation, policies, and practices, and he highlighted his efforts to improve the financial soundness of several cities, states, regions, and countries.
 He said he hopes to conduct research that can help the State of Illinois become more fiscally sustainable.
 Dr. Kriz said he is also planning to continue teaching to bring about structural changes in the way government institutions consider issues and problems.